 During the design phase, the team brought on design/build MEP subcontractors to participate in the Target Value Design (TVD) process, a lean construction tool that incorporates cost as a factor in design to minimize waste and create greater value.
 The idea is that once a target cost is set for a project it should never be exceeded.

 The new four-story research laboratory facility, connected to an existing structure, doubled the space for investigations into diabetes and other serious metabolic diseases.
-The facility was targeting LEED-NC Silver certification at completion.
+The facility achieved LEED-NC Silver certification.

 Green features include: